Tellusant/docs/posts/fmcg-demand-levers.md

 We trust each of the levers is self explanatory.
 The main observations are instead:

 The levers feed into the value proposition.
 That is: value = consumer benefits minus consumer price.
-A certain combination of levers define current — **Is** — and future — **Wish** — states (Is-Wish from control theory).
+A certain combination of levers define current — **IS** — and future — **WISH** — states (Is-Wish from control theory).

-The should state leads to higher level product ideas.
+The **WISH** state leads to higher level product ideas.
 Is the best offering a brand extension, a new brand, a new positioning, and so on?

 This in turn leads to marketing messaging.